 The yield from an investment property is simply the rent received less any expenses.
 There are 3 different types of yield outcome that can be achieved.
 These are positive, negative and neutral.
 Neutral simply means that the expenses equal the incoming rent.
 Negative means that you don’t earn enough in rent to cover the costs, and positive is the opposite, meaning that the incoming rent is greater than the outgoing expenses … creating positive cash flow.

-In looking at what a realistic yield is for a particular area or location, there is plenty of information available online, such as the graph on the screen that comes from realestate.com.au that shows what the historic trends have been.
+In looking at what a realistic yield is for a particular area or location, there is plenty of information available online, such as the graph on the screen that shows data from CoreLogic of the average annual rental yield across the country to September 2021.
 The other question to consider is whether the yield that could potentially be achieved is comparable with other investment types.
-That is, given the risks associated with investing in property, is the return greater than a less risky investment.
+Given the risks associated with investing in property, is the return greater than a less risky investment.

 The second question about why use a cash flow strategy, related directly to the features of the property that will attract tenants and rental returns.
 Improvements such as air-conditioning, car accommodation, or entertainment areas can set the property apart from its surrounding competition.
 Take care though that if you need to spend money on improvements that the improved return outweighs the cost.

 For example, if unemployment is high, then people may not be as willing to purchase new property, which might mean the value of our investment property may flat line for a period of time, or perhaps even go backwards.
 It’s also important to consider when you’ll make the purchase.
-Like any investment, property values generally run in cycles.
-For example, if you buy at the peak of the cycle, you may be paying a high price for the property, and either the value may not grow as quickly as you like.
+Property values generally run in cycles.
+For example, if you buy at the peak of the cycle, you may be paying a high price for the property, and either the value may not grow as quickly as you like, or even at all.

 With a potential oversupply this then leads to a slowing investment environment and flattening rents.